icgc-argo/argo-docs/docs/submission/submitting-clinical-data.md

 - To simplify editing the TSV files, open them in Excel:
   - BEFORE pasting your data into the Excel spreadsheet, reformat the cells as text.
 To do so, select the empty cells where you will paste your data, right click and select "Format cells".
 Choose the "Text" option and click "Ok".
   - The first row of the file is reserved for the field headers.
-DO NOT DELETE THESE, as they act as important keys for data validation.
+DO NOT DELETE THESE, as the headers act as important keys for data validation.
   - Paste your data under the correct header fields.
   - When you save the Excel spreadsheet, make sure it remains a TSV file.
 Upon saving, you may need to confirm "do you want to keep using that format?", click "Yes".
 - If you are using a text editor, make sure you have invisible characters turned on.
 This way you can be sure that tabs are correctly separating each field value.